AikidoSec/firewall-node/docs/user.md

 ```

 > [!WARNING]
-> Do not call `setUser` with a shared user ID for unauthenticated or anonymous users (e.g. `setUser({ id: "anonymous" })`).
+> Do not call `setUser` with a shared user ID for unauthenticated or anonymous users (e.g. `setUser({ id: "unauthenticated" })`).
 When a user is set, rate limiting is applied per user ID and IP-based rate limiting is skipped entirely.
 This means all anonymous users would share a single rate limit bucket and be blocked as a group.
 For unauthenticated users, simply don't call `setUser` — rate limiting will automatically fall back to per-IP limiting.

 Using `setUser` has the following benefits: